ewels/rich-codex/README.md

 For a more complex example, see [`.github/workflows/examples.yml`](.github/workflows/examples.yml) in this repository.

-> **NB:** For GitHub Actions to push commits to your repository, you'll need to set _Workflow permissions_ to _Read and write permissions_ under _Actions_ -> _General_ in the repo settings.
+> ❗️ **Note:** For GitHub Actions to push commits to your repository, you'll need to set _Workflow permissions_ to _Read and write permissions_ under _Actions_ -> _General_ in the repo settings.
 See the [GitHub docs](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository#configuring-the-default-github_token-permissions).

 ## Command-line